jonathan-qa/jonathan-qa/README.md

 I'm a Brazilian Software Engineer focused on agile testing, software quality, continuous delivery, and continuous integration.
 Currently, I'm focused on
-- Studying Python, English, and k8s for my position at @ciandt.
+- Studying Python, English, and k8s.
 - Available and happy to help other testers or anyone interested in the software quality area.